Henry Brooks Tenant Site (44WM205)

 stoneware, and tin-glazed earthenware.
 North Devon gravel-tempered ware, Staffordshire

 slipware, Manganese mottled earthenware, and unidentified earthenware are also represented

 along with small numbers of Astbury sherds.
 Hatch has included the ceramics from this site in

 his study of the relationship between foodways and definitions of early modern manhood

 in the 17th-century Potomac Valley.

-English or Dutch ball clay pipes comprise the majority of the assemblage, with only
+English or Dutch white clay pipes comprise the majority of the assemblage, with only

 11 of 437 pipes of local production.
 Lauren McMillan has included pipes from this